sunjh22/CNVPipe/README.md

 This tool can be run in two modes: 1. for WGS data without normal reference, a directory with fasta of single chromosomes or a GC-content profile need to be provided; 2. for WES data, a normal reference must be provided.
-For mode1, a `GEM` mappability file could be provided to remove bad genomic regions.
+For mode 1, a `GEM` mappability file could be provided to remove bad genomic regions.
 In my testing, control parameter is not working even if you provide it, do not know the reason.

 Generate GC content profile for specific size of window.
 In this case, `chrFiles` should be set to the directory with fasta sequences of single chromosomes, and `window` set to specific size.
+We can use very-low-depth data to do this.

     ~/data/biosoft/FREEC/src/freec -conf analysis/temp/freec/config_WGS.txt -sample analysis/mapped/sample1.bam

-Run freec with specified GC-content profile and mappability file
+Run freec with specified GC-content profile and mappability file for high-coverage data

     ~/data/biosoft/FREEC/src/freec -conf analysis/temp/freec/config_WGS.txt -sample analysis/mapped/sample1.bam

 After checking the results, we found that even a mappability file is provided, some telomere regions are called to be CNV, which either results from the problem of mappability file or from the tool itself.
-At least, this result makes its all calling result not reliable.
+At least, this result makes its all calling results not reliable.

 #### Principle of Control-FREEC